Prediction of $s^\pm$-wave superconductivity enhanced by electronic doping in trilayer nickelates La$_4$Ni$_3$O$_{10}$ under pressure

 $\chi_0({\bf q})$ is an orbital-dependent susceptibility tensor and ${\cal U}$ is a tensor involving the interaction parameters \cite{Graser2009}.

-$\chi({\bf q})$ for $n=4.2$ presents a strong peak at ${\bf q}$ = ($\pi$, $\pi$, $\pi/2$), as displayed in Fig.~\ref{RPA}(c).
-This spin density wave fluctuation corresponds to a G-type antiferromagnetic state in which the top and bottom layers are coupled antiferromagnetically both in-plane and between the planes and where the middle layer has zero spin density.
+$\chi({\bf q})$ for $n=4.2$ presents a strong peak at ${\bf q}$ = ($\pi$, $\pi$, $\pi/2$), as displayed in Fig.~\ref{RPA}(e).
+This spin density wave fluctuation corresponds to a G-type AFM state in which the top and bottom layers are coupled antiferromagnetically both in-plane and between the planes, as in the 3-sites cluster results of panel Fig.~\ref{RPA}(d) and where the middle layer has zero spin density.

-To confirm the RPA results, we also studied the magnetic properties by using the DFT+$U$+$J$ formalism within the Liechtenstein formulation with a double-counting term to deal with the onsite Coulomb interactions~\cite{Liechtenstein:prb}, where $U$ is fixed at 4 eV, following recent DFT studies of niceklelate~\cite{Zhang:arxiv1,Christiansson:arxiv}.
-Here, we considered several possible magnetic structures of the Ni trilayer spins with spin-zero in the middle layer as input: (1) A-AFM or ferromagnetic (FM) with in-plane wavevector (0, 0) where top and bottom are AFM or FM coupled; (2) G-AFM or C-AFM with in-plane wavevector ($\pi$, $\pi$) where top and bottom layers are AFM or FM coupled; (3) Stripe-AFM or stripe-FM with in-plane wavevector ($\pi$, 0), where the top and bottom layers are AFM or FM coupled.
+To confirm the RPA results, we also studied the magnetic properties by using the DFT+$U$+$J$ formalism within the Liechtenstein formulation with a double-counting term to deal with the onsite Coulomb interactions~\cite{Liechtenstein:prb}, where $U$ is fixed at 4 eV, following recent DFT studies of nickelates~\cite{Zhang:arxiv1,Christiansson:arxiv}.
+Here, we considered several possible magnetic structures of the Ni TL spins with spin-zero in the middle layer as input: (1) A-AFM or ferromagnetic (FM) with in-plane wavevector (0, 0) where top and bottom are AFM or FM coupled; (2) G-AFM or C-AFM with in-plane wavevector ($\pi$, $\pi$) where top and bottom layers are AFM or FM coupled; (3) Stripe-AFM or Stripe-FM with in-plane wavevector ($\pi$, 0), where the top and bottom layers are AFM or FM coupled.

-As displayed in Fig.~\ref{RPA}(d), the G-AFM state has the lowest energy when $J \textless 1$ eV among all the candidates.
+As displayed in Fig.~\ref{RPA}(f), the G-AFM state has the lowest energy when $J \textless 1$ eV among all the candidates.
 In addition, we also considered the cases with nonzero spin in the middle layer.
 Those spin states were found to have higher energy than the cases with spin zero in the middle layer.
 Considering the previously calculated $J$ for other layered nickelates ($\sim 0.61 - 0.68$ eV)~\cite{Christiansson:arxiv,Botana:prb,Pardo:prb}, our DFT+$U$+$J$ calculations also found the in-plane ($\pi$, $\pi$) order with AFM coupling between top and bottom Ni layers, while the middle layer has spin zero, in agreement with the RPA calculations.
+Thus, our theoretical results corroborate the up-zero-down picture previously inferred from experiments~\cite{Zhang:nc20,Samarakoon:prx}.